 Here’s a preliminary list of areas where I think I can put things in context and maybe put together useful links and examples to actual techniques.
 I’m going to try and go through these all step by step over the coming year as part of putting together a Golden Demon entry for 2020.
 Lets see if we can make things as methodical and common sense as we can.

-Theory – Composition
+Theory – Posing

 Practice – Understanding Sub Assemblies and Dryfitting